Please note that the printed version of this page will include opening times and other useful information for each property/event.

 Crowthorne Road, Sandhurst, Berkshire, GU47 8PH

 The estate where the school is situated is steeped in history, with regards to the original Victorian black and white building, being a medical centre and the subsequent events whilst the school has been there since 1886.
+One daily tour at 2:30pm.
 The tour covers the following areas: the history of the main house/lodge, the Boston air crash in January 1944, the two World War memorials, the school chapel, the site of Edgebrough Manor, the authentic Tudor House built in 2003.
 There will be a free cup of tea and a cookie at the end of the 2 hour tour!
 Learning about the history of old schools always interests children and because there is quite a bit of walking outside there is a variety of environments to look at.

 Access Information: Although there is quite a bit of walking outside it is possible for a car to reach the locations described.